f13o/this-is-me/hugo/content/en/posts/2022-01-08-my-little-factory.md

----
-layout: post
++++
+layout = "post"
-title: "My Little Factory "
+title = "My Little Factory "
-lang: en
-lang-ref: my-little-factory
+lang = "en"
+langRef = "my-little-factory"
-summary: "A unique environment for learning industrial robotics at the Faculty of Physical and Mathematical Sciences"
+summary = "A unique environment for learning industrial robotics at the Faculty of Physical and Mathematical Sciences" thumbnail = "assets/img/mlf.png" date = 2021-10-01
-thumbnail: "assets/img/mlf.png"
-date: 2021-10-01
----
++++

 > **Sorry, I haven't traslated this post yet**.
 If you want to know more about this project, please send me an e-mail :)